Charter schools in the United States: History

 As of 2012, an authorizer other than a local school board has granted over 60 percent of charters across the country.
 Between 2009 and 2012, the percent of charter schools implementing performance-based compensation increased from 19 percent to 37 percent, while the proportion that is unionized decreased from 12 percent to 7 percent.
 The most popular educational focus is college preparation (30 percent), while 8 percent focus on Science, Technology, Engineering, and Mathematics.
 Another 16 percent emphasize Core Knowledge.
 Blended Learning (6 percent) and Virtual/Online learning (2 percent) are in use.
 When compared to traditional public schools, charters serve a more disadvantaged student population, including more low-income and minority students.
 Sixty-one percent of charter schools serve a student population where over 60 percent qualify for the federal Free or Reduced Lunch Program.
 Charter schools receive an average 36 percent less revenue per student than traditional public schools, and receive no facilities funds.
 The number of charters providing a longer school day grew from 23 percent in 2009 to 48 percent in 2012.

+In June 2023, Oklahoma approved the first ever Religious Charter school in the United States.
+In April 2024, the Oklahoma Supreme Court took up the case to explore the constitutionality of such a school.